-Warming of aquatic ecosystems is generally predicted to increase individual growth rates and reduce asymptotic body sizes of ectotherms.
+According to the temperature-size rule, warming of aquatic ecosystems is generally predicted to increase individual growth rates but reduce asymptotic body sizes of ectotherms.
 However, we lack a comprehensive understanding of how growth and key processes affecting it (e.g., metabolism and consumption) depend on both body mass and temperature within species.
 This limits our ability to inform growth models, to link experimental data to observed growth patterns, and to advance mechanistic food web models.
-To resolve the combined effects of body size and temperature on growth, and examine the link between metabolism, maximum consumption and body growth, we compiled a large dataset of experimental results from studies combining body mass and temperature treatments.
-We estimate how these three processes scale jointly with temperature and within species body mass, by fitting hierarchical models while accounting for variation between species.
-Maximum consumption rate scaled with a mass exponent smaller than for metabolism, and was unimodal over the full temperature range.
-These features contribute to unimodal thermal responses of growth, characterized by peak temperatures for growth declining within species with body mass.
+To resolve the combined effects of body size and temperature on growth, and examine the link between metabolism, maximum consumption and body growth, we compiled a large dataset of experimental results from studies on fishes combining body mass and temperature treatments.
+We estimate how these three processes scale jointly with temperature and within species body mass by fitting hierarchical models accounting for variation between species.
+Maximum consumption rate scale with a mass-exponent smaller than for metabolism, and is unimodal over the full temperature range.
+These two conditions lead to the prediction that optimal growth temperatures decline with size, which we also find in an independent data set.
 Small individuals will therefore likely be able to increase their growth rates with initial warming, whereas larger individuals of the same species could be the first to experience negative effects of warming on growth.
 Syntheses of existing experimental data on intra-specific scaling of key physiological rates, accounting for uncertainty at the species-level, can help overcome the mismatch between mechanistic growth and food webs models, general scaling theory, and observations.

 Significance statement